pckhoi/jest-bench/README.md

 # Jest-Bench

-Run benchmark with Jest, write benchmark files along your test files and benchmark using any existing test environment you're using.
-This package rely on the excellent `benchmark` package to function.
+Run benchmark with Jest.
+Write benchmark files along with your test files, and benchmark using any existing test environment you're using.
+This package builds on top of the excellent [benchmark](https://www.npmjs.com/package/benchmark) package.

 ## Which version to install

-Some environments such as `jest-electron` are only useable with Jest version less than 27, therefore this package take its version after jest version for easy installation:
+Some environments such as `jest-electron` are only useable with Jest version less than 27, therefore this package takes its version after Jest version for easy installation:

 | Jest version | Jest-Bench version |
 | ------------ | ------------------ |